gboehl/dynare/CONTRIBUTING.md

 So-called unitary tests allow the test suite to check the correct functioning of the Matlab functions contained in Dynare.
 To add a unitary test you need to
 1. add the keyword ` % --*-- Unitary tests --*--` at the end of the `function` header to tell the testsuite that the file contains unitary tests.
-1. Add the particular tests at the end of the file (either after a `return` or the closing `end`) by
+1. Add the particular tests at the end of the file after a `return` by
-   a.
-Starting a test with `%@test:INTEGER`
+   1. Starting a test with `%@test:INTEGER`
-   b.
-Adding a Matlab test code that provides a pass/fail indicator `T` that takes on `true` if the test passed.
+   2. Adding a Matlab test code that provides a pass/fail indicator `T` that takes on `true` if the test passed.
-   c.
-Closing the test with `%@eof:INTEGER` where `INTEGER` denotes the number of the test.
+   3. Closing the test with `%@eof:INTEGER`
+   where `INTEGER` denotes the number of the test.

 An example testing the correct functionality of mode-computations for a normal distribution is